monora/finanzen-fundamentals/README.md

 # Finanzen-Fundamentals
-Finanzen-Fundamentals is a library designed to parse fundamentals and prices for multiple instruments (currently supported instruments are: stocks, funds, and ETFs) from [Finanzen.net](https://www.finanzen.net/).
+Finanzen-Fundamentals is a library designed to parse fundamentals and prices for multiple instruments (currently supported instruments are: stocks, funds, ETFs, and commodities) from [Finanzen.net](https://www.finanzen.net/).
 Finanzen.net is a large German financial news website which also offers free access to a huge database containing financial information.
 This library is designed to query information on Finanzen.net from within Python.
 In order to make the library accessible to non-German speakers, it was designed with English as the primary language.
 Note however, there is no translation of German information that comes from Finanzen.net such as actual values.

 # Installation
 You can easily install Finanzen-Fundamentals via pip by running `pip install finanzen-fundamentals`.